lassejlv/includerjs/README.md

 Includer.js is a tiny JavaScript library that enables you to inject HTML content into the current page from external HTML files via XMLHttpRequest.

-The main goal of this library is to include HTML pages with no PHP required, just as embedding JavaScript and CSS3 into the document.
+The main goal of this library is to include HTML pages with no PHP required, just as embedding JavaScript into the document.

 ## How to use it: